justintadlock/custom-content-portfolio/readme.txt

 The biggest thing to note is that this plugin writes directly to the database to change some post type, taxonomy, and post metadata values.
 I've tested this extensively, but I still encourage you to **make a backup of your database** prior to upgrading in case anything goes wrong.

+The second biggest thing is that you might need to deactivate and reactivate the plugin if you're missing an admin items under "Portfolio".
+This should correct any issues.

-Also, you'll want to set your permalinks via "Portfolio > Settings > Permalinks" in the admin.
+The third and final item is that you'll want to set your permalinks via "Portfolio > Settings > Permalinks" in the admin.

 = Why was this plugin created? =